josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

 ## Limitations

-There are significant limitations of the work undertaken at the Voting Village, including:
+There were significant limitations of the work at the Voting Village,
+including:

-* Participants had no access to source code, operational data or other proprietary information that is not legally available.
+* Participants had no access to source code, operational data or other proprietary information that is not otherwise legally available.
 An actual evildoer might have little difficulty obtaining these materials.
 * The Voting Village provided only an opportunistic sample of voting technologies.
 Organizers obtained what they could get our hands on quickly and cheaply.
+The most recently used system available was the AVS WinVote, which was decertified for use in 2014.
+A number of other systems are still in use (AccuVote-TSx, Sequoia AVC Edge, ES&S iVotronic), but most if not all of these machines had ballot data from the 2008 general election, so the software is likely quite old.
 * The Village had no access to optical scan or DRE systems with a VVPAT.
+These systems -- and those involving ballot marking devices -- are the most software-independent and auditable systems, and are increasingly popular and heavily used.
 * Finally, there was no access to any backend provisioning, counting, or voter registration systems.
 These kinds of systems are not generally available on the open market.
-Note: the evidence from the 2016 election seems to indicate strongly that these were the primary target of cyberattacks.
+Note: This is especially significant as the evidence from the 2016 election seems to indicate strongly that these types of voting technologies -- not voting machines themselves -- were the primary target of Russian GRU attacks.

 ## Goals